-- 95. Restrict dogs in the park as required by the Tasman District Council Dog Control Bylaw 2009. - 96.
-Prohibit the taking of domestic animals other than dogs and horses into the park.
+100. Allow dogs in the park subject to the Tasman District Council Dog Control Bylaw 2009.

+101. Prohibit the taking of domestic animals other than dogs and horses (and domestic stock on leased land) into the park.

 9.11 Signs and Interpretation